stamatisalex/Diploma_Thesis/Semantic Segmentation/README.md

 This software is released under a creative commons [license](LICENSE.txt) which allows for personal and research use only.
 For a commercial license please contact the authors.
 You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).

-## P3Depth: Monocular Depth Estimation with a Piecewise Planarity Prior
+## Semantic Segmentation with Deep Convolutional Networks
 <p align="center">
   <img src="assets/framework.png" alt="example input output" width="1000" />
 </p>

-Our end-to-end P3Depth method uses the offset vector field to define interactions between pixels within a plane coefficient representation.
-The plane coefficients of seed pixels are used to predict depth at each position.
-The resulting prediction is adaptively fused with the initial prediction based on the confidence map to account for potential deviations from precise local planarity.
+Offset vector-based HRNetV2 consists of two output heads.
+The first head outputs pixel-level Logits (C), while the second head outputs a dense offset vector field (o) identifying positions of seed pixels along with a confidence map (F).
+Then, the coefficients of seed pixels are used to predict classes at each position.
+The resulting prediction (Ss) is adaptively fused with the initial prediction (Si) using the confidence map F to compute the final prediction Sf

 ## Contents
 1. [Installation](#Installation)